Recipe by Major Tommy

 I tried your recipe and LOVE it.
 It is really a new idea from the basic hummus.
 I didn't put it in my "recipe book" and was concerned I wouldn't find it again.
 This time I am saving it although I really know it by heart.
 Don't be concerned about the rating, you get a five from me!

 It was ok.
-My husband didn't like it and he likes everything so I won't be making it again.
+My husband didn't like it.
 If it was just for me, I would make it with less soy sauce.

 * Percent Daily Values are based on a 2,000 calorie diet.